cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 The application uses a **unified Docker architecture** where:

 - A single Docker image contains both frontend (React) and backend (FastAPI)
-- The FastAPI backend loads language models (GPT-2 and Llama 3.2 1B) via Hugging Face Transformers and serves the React frontend as static files
+- The FastAPI backend loads language models (GPT-2 and TinyLlama 1.1B) via Hugging Face Transformers and serves the React frontend as static files
 - Both models are pre-loaded in the Docker image for instant availability
 - One container, one port (8000), one deployment